DIASPARAproject/glass_eel/README.md

 Other project collaborators (to be filled in)

-DIASPARA : Estibaliz Diaz, Cédric Briand, Hilaire Drouineau, Ciara O’Leary, Rob Van.Gemert
+DIASPARA : Estibaliz Diaz, Cédric Briand, Hilaire Drouineau, Ciara O’Leary, Rob Van.Gemert, Jani Helminen

 Jan Dag Pohlmann, Derek Evans, Caroline Durif, Jaspn Godfrey .... (to be filled in).